ravideepch/sky-api-tests/README.md

             python3 -m pytest --alluredir=allure-results
        4. To access allure report, open below url in a browser (reports will be stored in allure-reports folder) http://localhost:5050/allure-docker-service/latest-report
+       5. Note: It may take upto 3 seconds for the test results to updated on the web page

 # 5. Wiki
     1. allure - used for reporting